CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 - [config.json](https://huggingface.co/Qwen/Qwen-7B/blob/main/config.json) - which contains configuration parameters (as key-value pairs) used for initializing the model's implementation.
 - [generation_config.json](https://huggingface.co/Qwen/Qwen-7B/blob/main/generation_config.json) - which contains model hyperparameters (as key-value pairs) and their suggested (default) values used for configuring the model for token generation (inference).

-The JSON below shows how a few of the [Qwen/Qwen-7B](https://huggingface.co/Qwen/Qwen-7B) model's parameters, as contained in the [config.json](https://huggingface.co/Qwen/Qwen-7B/blob/main/config.json) configuration file, would be declared within the CycloneDx `modelCard` object's `properties` array using the CycloneDx reserved namespace for AI/ML.
+The JSON below shows how a few of the [Qwen/Qwen-7B](https://huggingface.co/Qwen/Qwen-7B) model's parameters, as contained in the [config.json](https://huggingface.co/Qwen/Qwen-7B/blob/main/config.json) configuration file, would be declared within the CycloneDX `modelCard` object's `properties` array using the CycloneDX reserved namespace for AI/ML.

 ```json
 {